tangledhelix/DP_eugenics/README.md

 - [ ] p093: output from rounds: `<i>se- cura</i>,`
   - Posted in "No dumb questions" forum
+  - Consensus is to leave the space
+  - Use a nbsp to keep wrapping sane

 ### Proofer's notes ###